Calais

-Calais (/ˈkæleɪ/ KAL-ay, /kæˈleɪ/ kal-AY, traditionally /ˈkælᵻs/ KAL-iss, [kalɛ]) is a port city in the Pas-de-Calais department, of which it is a subprefecture.
-Although Calais is by far the largest city in Pas-de-Calais, the department's prefecture is its third-largest city of Arras.
-The population of the city proper is 72,929; that of the urban area is 149,673 (2018).
+Calais (/ˈkæleɪ/ KAL-ay, /kæˈleɪ/ kal-AY, traditionally /ˈkælᵻs/ KAL-iss, [kalɛ]) is a French major port city in the Pas-de-Calais department, of which it is a subprefecture.
+Calais is the largest city in Pas-de-Calais.
+The population of the city proper is 67,544; that of the urban area is 144,625 (2020).
 Calais overlooks the Strait of Dover, the narrowest point in the English Channel, which is only 34 km wide here, and is the closest French town to England.
-The White Cliffs of Dover can easily be seen on a clear day from Calais.
+The White Cliffs of Dover can easily be seen from Calais on a clear day.
 Calais is a major port for ferries between France and England, and since 1994, the Channel Tunnel has linked nearby Coquelles to Folkestone by rail.